Azure OpenAI Embeddings

 spring.ai.azure.openai.embedding.enabled

-Enable Azure OpenAI embedding client.
+Enable Azure OpenAI embedding model.

 true